catrincm/truthandsemantics-website/content/event/fotr/index.md

 ---

 The workshop is hosted by the ERC-Starting Grant ['Truth and Semantics' (TRUST 803684)](/) at the University of Bristol directed by Johannes Stern.
-It focuses on recent work on formal theories of truth and will take place directly after the [BLC Annual Meeting 2023](https://people.maths.bris.ac.uk/~mapdw/BLC%202023.htm) which will also take place at the University of Bristol.
+It focuses on recent work on formal theories of truth and will take place directly after the [BLC Annual Meeting 2023](https://people.maths.bris.ac.uk/~mapdw/BLC%202023.htm) which also takes place at the University of Bristol.

 ### Confirmed Speakers
 - Martin Fischer (MCMP, LMU Munich)